 In Ohio, there are two ways to vote before election day.
 You can vote by mail with an absentee ballot or you can vote early in-person at an absentee voting location.
 Some of the deadlines differ if you are overseas and in the military.
 For more information, see Ohio Military Votes from the Ohio Secretary of State website.

 Voting at an early voting site

 Ohio voters can vote early at an early voting site that should be accessible and allow people to cast their votes in private.
-To find the location and hours where you can vote early, contact your local county boards of elections.
+You can find the location of early voting in your county and the dates and hours on which it is available on the Ohio Secretary of State’s website: https://www.ohiosos.gov/elections/voters/toolkit/early-voting/.
 You will need to bring the following identification to the early voting site: